atomicptr/toolbelt/README.md

 ## Usage

-Just pick whatever header file you need and drop it into your project.
+Just pick whatever header files you need and drop them  into your project.

 ## Content